-- If your image looks like or , you've placed the projector off to one side of the screen, at an angle.
-Move it directly in front of the center of the screen, facing the screen squarely. - If your image looks like or or or press the + or side of the Keystone button to correct the shape of the image.
+- If your image looks like , you've placed the or projector off to one side of the screen, at an angle.
+Move it directly in front of the center of the screen, facing the screen squarely. - \setminus , press the + or side of If your image looks like or the Keystone button to correct the shape of the image.
 The Keystone button corrects up to a 15° tilt.
 After correction, your image will be slightly smaller.

 You can also perform electronic keystone correction using the projector's Setting menu.
-See page 42 for instructions.
+See page 44 for instructions.